 The Wesleyan Media Project was established in 2010 to track advertising in federal elections, and it is a successor to the Wisconsin Advertising Project, which tracked political advertising between 1998 and 2008.
-Our real-time tracking is made possible this year through the generous support of The John S. and James L. Knight Foundation, the Rockefeller Brothers Fund and Wesleyan University.
+Our real-time tracking is made possible this year through the generous support of The John S. and James L. Knight Foundation and Wesleyan University.

 The Project is a collaboration among Professors Erika Franklin Fowler (Wesleyan University), Michael M. Franz (Bowdoin College) and Travis N. Ridout (Washington State University).
-We especially thank Ken Goldstein, Sunlight Foundation, Knight Foundation, and our respective institutions, including Wesleyan’s Quantitative Analysis Center, for their support launching the initiative in 2010.
+We especially thank Ken Goldstein, Sunlight Foundation, Knight Foundation, Rockefeller Brothers Fund and our respective institutions, including Wesleyan’s Quantitative Analysis Center, for their support in previous election cycles.

 In early 2010, the U.S. Supreme Court paved the way for unlimited corporate and union investment in federal election campaigns with its decision in Citizens United v.
 FEC.
 Many politicians, political pundits and scholars fear that the decision will open the floodgates to millions of dollars from corporate and union treasuries on 30-second attack ads.
 Although special interests with ample funds can purchase proprietary information on campaign advertising, transparency and government responsiveness depend critically on public information.
 The Wesleyan Media Project seeks to enhance transparency in government by providing public information on how special interests are attempting to influence American democracy in general and political campaigns in particular.
 Through the use of unique technology provided by Kantar Media’s Campaign Media Analysis Group (CMAG), we track and analyze all broadcast advertisements aired by or on behalf of federal and state election candidates in every media market in the country.
 Throughout the course of the 2014 election cycle, we will provide real-time, public information on the extent of corporate and union spending in federal election campaigns across the country, who specifically is doing that spending and which candidates are benefiting.